daveteshome/uni-cycle/README.md

 # uni-cycle

-Component oriented application that simulate motion of a unicycle mobile platform
+Component oriented application that simulate motion of a unicycle mobile platform.
+Every automatic operation are evaluated by different componet.